bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 public leaderboard had only about 10k samples, 30% of which was used to evaluate AUC on the public leaderboard.
 If the distribution were similar in this test set, this would only leave about 50 or so positive test case samples.
-Thus, the public leaderboard evaluation was similarly unreliable quite and couldn't be used to robustly evaluate the model.
+Thus, the public leaderboard evaluation was similarly unreliable and couldn't be used to robustly evaluate the model.
 This was clearly seen as the top 3 public leader ranks dropped significantly when evaluated on the private data set.
-The authors also mention that their cross validation scores (described below) were not correlated with the public leaderboard and that they basically ignored it.
+The authors also mention that their cross validation scores (described below) were not correlated with the public leaderboard and that they basically ignored the leaderboard.

 The winning solution instead utilized *both* the competition (2020) data and external data (2019) for training *and* validation.
-The 2019 data had 25k data points with a 17.85% positive rate, making it much more reliable when it was used both in training and validation.
+The 2019 data had 25k data points with a 17.85% positive rate, making it much more reliable when it was used for both training and validation.

 The other key thing they did was to train on a multi-class problem instead of the binary target given by the competition.
 In the 2020 data, a detailed